m4rc0linux/x220-coreboot/README.md

 # x220-coreboot

-My last coreboot built for the thinkpad x220, including vga bootsplash, boot menu wait set to 1 sec, and me_cleaner
+My last coreboot built for the thinkpad x220, seabios including vga bootsplash, secondary payloads, boot menu wait set to 1 sec, and me_cleaner

 the m4rc0linux220coreboot.rom is meant to be flashed externally and it is just a starting point for you own builds.
 Have a look to the .config file, which you can use and modify (if you wish to build your own is hightly recommended to change the vga options othewise no image will appear or eventually the the device won't boot at all.